 Your AC unit uses a chemical refrigerant to shift heat within your residence outside.
 This makes your residence chilly and relaxing.
 The model of refrigerant used in your West Chester house’s air conditioner has switched a couple of times as time has passed, keeping up with technological breakthroughs and environmental regards.

-All modern home AC units have R410a, also called as Puron.
+All modern home AC units in West Chester have R410a, also called as Puron.
 But this refrigerant will subsequently be phased out.
-This is due to a continuous attention on limiting compounds known to impact the environment.
+This is due to a continuous attention on limiting compounds known to negatively impact the environment.

 To understand the “why” that causes air conditioning restrictions, it’s useful to put it into perspective.
 Two-thirds of the 128.5 million homes in the USA have cooling systems, according to the U.S. Department of Energy.

 But it’s not actually the air conditioning system itself, or even its cooling capacity.

 The main issue is the refrigerant these systems use to produce the refreshing air we enjoy.

 If your equipment was put in after January 1, 2010, it likely has R410a.
 And there’s an extended amount of time for you to prepare for the phaseout.
 So, it’s not something you should be concerned about at this time.

 Recommendations and dates have been determined for commercial AC systems.
 But the start of the phaseout for residential cooling systems hasn’t yet been determined.
 However, the phaseout could commence around 2024 and take 10 years to finish.